jkrzemie/RPFloatingPlaceholders/README.md

+This fork allows to use RPFloatingPlaceholders with Auto Layout when it is set in code.
+The example uses Auto Layout Visual Format for setup.
+The only thing that needs to be done is to call the adjustFrames in -(void)viewDidLayoutSubviews (check example).

 ## RPFloatingPlaceholders

 UITextField and UITextView subclasses with placeholders that change into floating labels when the fields are populated with text.